dortania/OpenCore-Post-Install/universal/memory-gathering-data.md

 To start, we'll want to grab the following file:

 * [dmidecode](https://github.com/acidanthera/dmidecode/releases)
-  * Tool used for extracting SMBIOS info in macOS

 * Unzip the downloaded file.
   * You will have a command-line executable file in your Downloads folder.